arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Identity & Access Management (IAM).md

 ## Policies
 - Policies are JSON documents that outline permissions for users, groups or roles
 - Two types
+	- **User based policies**
-	- **User based policies**:  IAM policies define which API calls should be allowed for a specific user
+		- IAM policies define which API calls should be allowed for a specific user
+	- **Resource based policies**
-	- **Resource based policies**: control access to an AWS resource
+		- Control access to an AWS resource
+		- Grant the specified principal permission to perform actions on the resource and define under what conditions this applies
 - An IAM principal can access a resource if the user policy ALLOWS it OR the resource policy ALLOWS it AND there’s no explicit DENY.
 - Policies assigned to a user are called inline policies
 - Follow **least privilege principle** for IAM Policies
 - Policy Structure
 	- ![[attachments/Pasted image 20220505202904.png]]

+#### Trust Policies
+- Defines which principal entities (accounts, users, roles, federated users) can assume the role
+- An IAM role is both an identity and a resource that supports resource-based policies.
+- You must attach both a trust policy and an identity-based policy to an IAM role.
+- The **IAM service supports only one type of resource-based policy** called a **role trust policy**, which is **attached to an IAM role**.

 ## Protect IAM Accounts
 - **Password Policy**